 If MS causes problems with your voice or the way you speak, speech therapy works on your communication skills.
 A speech-language pathologist (SLP) tests your mouth, voice, and breath and shows you exercises that can strengthen weak areas.

 Speech therapy is also useful if you're having trouble swallowing, called dysphagia.
 An SLP tests everything from your lips and throat to the larynx -- an organ in your neck that holds your vocal cords.
-She'll point out ways to change your diet or hold your head while swallowing.
+They'll point out ways to change your diet or hold your head while swallowing.

 When you look at your job and workplace, you may see the challenges MS presents.
 But a therapist looks at it through different eyes and sees the changes you can make to keep working.